Debilitating pain: 3 proven methods find lasting relief

 “Yes, my husband had back surgery Friday,” she said with a thin smile.

-“My wife had back surgery too.”
+“My wife had back surgery, too.”

-“Oh, I’m not the one in pain,” she said smiling.
+“Oh, I’m not the one in pain,” she said, smiling.

 What?
 My ears were burning.

-So, I blurted, “I’m an extension of my wife and what happens to her happens to me.”
+So, I blurted, “I’m an extension of my wife, and what happens to her happens to me.”

 She just kept staring at me with this fake smile.

-Fake smiles belie the truth of detachment
+Fake smiles belie the truth of physical pain

 What a tragedy for this lady to be so disconnected from her husband at a heightened moment of suffering.

-I’m convinced one has a better chance of overcoming the worst disaster by connecting with the right people even when our closest relationships fail us.
+I’m convinced one has a better chance of overcoming the worst disaster by connecting with the right people, even when our closest relationships fail us.

 If we don’t connect, we are vulnerable to . . .